jaalto/project--shell-script-performance-and-portability/README.md

     # t3                      real 0.094s ret=$(fn)
 ```

-- It is about 2 times faster to for
+- In Bash, it is about 2 times faster to for
   line-by-line handling to read the file into
   an array and then loop through the array.
   If you're wondering about